adamgreen/mri-swd/tests/TestPass/README.md

 ```

-## Single Stepping Disabling of Interrupts
+## Single Stepping Should Disable Interrupts
 When single stepping through a thread with GDB, **mri-swd** will disable interrupts that would allow ISRs to run in the background and potentially add randomness to the code walk through.
 This test, ```5) Log to stdout from main() and an ISR at the same time.```, makes sure that an alarm ISR will not fire while single stepping through a simple NOP loop from the main code.
 While single stepping through the main loop, you should see no ```Alarm Callback Output``` output on stdout.
 Can use ```set var g_stop=true``` to stop the test and return to the menu.
 The missed alarms will all spew output once you issue the final ```continue``` instruction.
 ```console
 Selection: 5